-Some vehicles are / will be exempt from this requirement where the twometre height from the ground requirement cannot be achieved, for example on low cabs.
+Some vehicles may be exempt from this requirement where the two-metre height from the ground requirement cannot be achieved, for example on low cabs.

 The improved driver's field of view achieved with fitment of Class V and Class VI mirrors shall conform to DVSA MOT test requirements and the relevant UK regulation.